karayabin/universe-snapshot/universe/Ling/DocTools/doc/api/Ling/DocTools/DocBuilder/Git/PhpPlanet/LingGitPhpPlanetDocBuilder/prepare.md

     Settings (all mandatory except those prefixed with question mark):

 - planetDir: string.
 The location of the planet directory to parse.
+- gitRepoUrl: string.
+The url of the github project.
 - ?reportIgnore: array.
 An array of class names to not include in the report if they fail.
              This might be useful in case your class extends an external class for instance.
 - ?reportShowMethodsWithoutReturn: bool=true, whether to display methods without "@return" tag.